 Hot check writers are required to pay fees that fund all costs associated with the program.
 This allows the Bogus Check Program to operate at no cost to the merchant and with no expenditure of taxpayer dollars.

-Payouts are made Bi-weekly.
+Payouts are made monthly and are disbursed at the beginning of the month for the prior month.
 These payouts may be for partial amounts of what is owed, or they may be the full amount.
 If you have multiple checks submitted to our office, the check will include payments on all accounts received during the prior week.
 The check stub will list the person(s) and amount paid for each account.

 If you receive notification that you have had a check turned into our office for collection, it is imperative that you contact us as soon as possible to pay the check and fees in full or set up a payment arrangement.
 Once a check has been submitted to us for collection you can no longer make payment directly to the merchant.
 Failure to act promptly could result in your file being screened for criminal charges.